Closely spaced co-rotating helical vortices: Long-wave instability: Stability of two vortex pair with central hub vortex

-Varying the relative pitch shows the transition between two different regimes.
-For small $H^*/R^*$, stability curves have a similar structure as before: symmetric modes distributed over two or more branches with small $k_0$ and anti-symmetric modes distributed over two overlapping branches with larger $k_0$.
-Growth rates are larger than predicted rates for the equivalent uniform helices, but still close to the point vortex prediction $\sigma \sim \Gamma N^2/H^2$.
-For large $H^*/R^*$, the stability curves are characterized by two branches at small $k_0$ containing modes $S_0$ and $S_1$, and single branch containing $A_1$ at larger $k_0$.
-Modes $S_1$ and $A_1$ are shifted towards larger wavenumbers.
-Instead of vanishing, the dimensionless growth rate $\sigma^*$ continues to increase, pointing to a different scaling law with $\sigma\sim\Gamma/R^2$ for large $H^*/R^*$ (figures \ref{newfig:16}d-e).
-A similar behaviour is observed for the most unstable wavenumber $k_0$.
-For small $H^*/R^*$, it seems to scale with the effective pitch $H^*/NR^*$, whereas for large $H^*/R^*$ it follows a different scaling law in $H^*/R^*$ (figure \ref{newfig:16}f).
 This change of regime can be understood as follows.
 For the case a single pair ($N=1$), the limit of large $H^*/R^*$ leads to a pair of parallel co-rotating vortices which are known to be stable with respect to long wavelength perturbations \citep{jimenez1975stability}.
 For the case of $N=2$ vortex pairs with a central hub, the same limit provides a system composed of two co-rotating pairs of vortices of circulation $\Gamma$ and one counter-rotating vortex of circulation $-4\Gamma$ at the centre.
 For this configuration, the instability is necessarily controlled by the distance between the vorticity centroids ($b=2R$ in our current notation), and the separation distance $d$.
 This configuration is similar to four-vortex systems \citep{crouch1997instability, fabre2002optimal}, which are known to be unstable, with a maximum growth rate scaling with $\Gamma/b^2$, and a most unstable wavenumber varying with $b$ and $d$.